hylo-lang/specification/spec.md

 2. A member modifier may appear at most once in a declaration.

-3. The `static` modifier may only apply to a binding declaration, a function declaration, or a subscript declaration at type scope.
+3. The `static` modifier may only apply to a binding, function, subscript, or property declaration at type scope.

-4. A receiver modifier may only appear in a function declaration or a subscript declaration at type scope.
+4. A receiver modifier may only appear in a function, subscript, or property declaration at type scope.

-5. The `out` modifier may only appear in a subscript declaration.
+5. The `yield` modifier may only appear in a subscript or property declaration.

 ## Conformance lists